MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-basic-deployment.md

 ## <a href="" id="bkmk-dep5"></a> Checking BitLocker status

 To check the BitLocker status of a particular volume, administrators can look at the status of the drive in the BitLocker control panel applet, Windows Explorer, manage-bde command-line tool, or Windows PowerShell cmdlets.
 Each option offers different levels of detail and ease of use.
-We will look at each of the available methods in the following section.
+We'll look at each of the available methods in the following section.

 ### Checking BitLocker status with the control panel